DerpyStudent/cca-programming-electronics-fall-2016-monday/hw/week6.md

 - To complete the practice quiz, take as long as you need (though be aware that we'll give you 2 hours in class), see what you can do without your computer, and use whatever notes you plan to bring.
 This is also a good opportunity for you to flesh out your notes if you're missing anything.

-- Scan (or photograph with your cell phone) your completed practice quiz and [email it to us](mailto:jzamfirescupereira@cca.edu,mshiloh@cca.edu) (don't put this in github) by Sunday night, 11:59pm on October 23.
+- Scan (or photograph with your cell phone) your completed practice quiz and [email it to us](mailto:jzamfirescupereira@cca.edu,mshiloh@cca.edu) (don't put this in github) by Friday night, 11:59pm on October 21.